 The board and its committees

-KAP Industrial Holdings Limited has met its reporting requirements relating to King IV, the Listing Requirements of the JSE and the 2008 Companies Act (as amended) together with the Companies Regulations (jointly “the Act”).
+KAP has met its reporting requirements relating to King IV™, the Listings Requirements of the JSE Limited and the Companies Act, No. 71 of 2008, as amended together with the Companies Regulations, 2011.

 The KAP directors have confirmed that, to the best of their knowledge, KAP complied with the provisions of the Companies Act of South Africa and operated in accordance with its memorandum of incorporation during the year under review.